emsig/empymod/README.rst

 More information
 ================

-For more information regarding installation, usage, contributing, roadmap, bug reports, and much more, see
+For more information regarding installation, usage, contributing, bug reports, and much more, see

 - **Website**: https://empymod.github.io,
 - **Documentation**: https://empymod.readthedocs.io,